Stochastic continuity equations with conservative noise: Introduction

 We will use several abbreviations throughout.
 For function spaces, we use subscripts to abbreviate the domain.
 For instance, $L^{1}_{t}(W^{1,1}_{x})$ and $L^{1}_{t,x,v}$ are short hand for $L^{1}([0,T];W^{1,1}(\R^{d}))$ and $L^{1}([0,T] \times \R^{d+1})$ respectively.
 For spaces of measures we use the symbol $\mathcal{M}$, together with a subscript as above to denote the domain and a possible superscript to indicate spaces of positive measures or spaces of locally finite measures.
 For instance, $\mathcal{M}^{loc}_{t,x,v}$ denotes the space of locally finite Radon measures on $[0,T] \times \R^{d+1}$, while $\mathcal{M}_{v}^{+}$ denotes the non-negative, finite measures on $\R$.
 In addition, the symbol $\mathcal{M}^{+}_{\alpha,\beta}$ is used for Pucci's maximal operator, defined on a $d \times d$ matrices $B$ by

 where the supremum is taken over all $d\times d$ matrices $A$ with eigenvalues between $\alpha$ and $\beta$.
+See for instance \cite{MR1351007} for more information on Pucci's maximal operator.
 The symbol $\mathcal{P}$ denotes the predictable sigma algebra on $\Omega \times [0,T]$ generated by the Brownian motion $W$.
 For a function $\rho$ depending on both time $t$ and other variables, we often write $\rho_{t}$ to denote evaluation at time $t$ (not to be confused with differentiation in $t$).
 We also use the notation $A \leqs B$ provided there exists a universal constant $C$ such that $A \leq C B$.